- Office of Graduate Studies

 You can find out the pre-print, post-print, and embargo policies of many journals by searching the Sherpa/RoMEO database, a service provided by University of Nottingham.

-You and your thesis advisor may discuss what need, if any, there is for an embargo before submitting your thesis and you will need to note your decision on the Non- Exclusive Distribution and Availability Agreement.
-If you choose not to restrict access to your thesis by placing it under embargo, you do not need your advisor to sign the form.
+You and your thesis or project advisor may discuss what need, if any, there is for an embargo before submitting your thesis or project and you will need to note your decision on the Non- Exclusive Distribution and Availability Agreement.
+If you choose not to restrict access to your thesis or project by placing it under embargo, you do not need your advisor to sign the form.

 If you have any questions, email firstname.lastname@example.org or call the University Archives at 510-885-3892.

 Some departments also require 1 or 2 printed and bound copies.
-Please verify this requirement with your Thesis Chair.
+Please verify this requirement with your Thesis Chair or Project Advisor/Instructor.

 If a bound copy is required, or you desire a bound copy for your own records, you may contact a thesis binding service and contract with them individually.
 The following two thesis binding services are recommended: